 - I use disinfectant wipes in the bathroom for quick cleaning when needed in between the heavy duty cleaning.
 They work fast, smell good, and help keep away the germs.

 - Have plastic window shades (vertical blinds I think they are called) that are dirty and in need of cleaning?
-Place them in a tub of hot water and a cup of bleach.
-Let them soak for about 15 minutes and then rinse using the shower.
+A quick way to clean them without all that hassle is to place them in a tub of hot water and a cup of bleach.
+Let them soak for about fifteen minutes and then rinse using the shower.
 They will have to drip for a bit, but you can speed that up by shaking them well and then laying them on thick towels.
 Once the majority of the water is gone, you can hang the damp blinds back up and they will air dry on their own.
 Keep them down and with the blades spread open until they are dry.

 - Trash cans need to be cleaned?
 Place in your tub and fill with hot soapy water.
 Use the toilet brush to scrub them down and then empty the water in the toilet and rinse well with hot water.
 Dry with disposable rag or paper towels.
 Spray with a disinfectant spray before reusing (because of the toilet brush).
 You can keep them smelling fresh between cleanings by sprinkling baking soda in the bottom of the can before putting in a trash bag.

 Dryer sheets are for more than just making the clothes smell clean.